TalHaimovich/GetPet-Team-39/README.txt

 Setup & Installtion:
 Make sure you have the latest version of Python installed.
-Make sure you have the latest version of Visual Studio Code.
+Make sure you have the latest version of Visual Studio Code. for the unittest: through the terminal write the comends python -m pip install pytest –verbose python -m pytest

 requried:
 flask-login